 We hope this message finds you well and prospering in your daily endeavors.
 This is an exciting time at Good Shepherd Lutheran School as we move more deeply into our Strategic Plan initiatives, which include updating our technology infrastructure, improving our classroom and community spaces, expanding our Middle School, providing more defined road-map for professional development and constantly reviewing our curriculum's scope and sequence.

-This year's Annual Fund has kicked off and our theme is Flying to the Highest Peak.
+This year's Annual Fund has kicked off and our theme is Preserving the Past, Promoting the Future...
+One Dream at at Time.
 A Good Shepherd education offers our children the opportunity to take flight and meet new challenges in the form of academic rigor, engaging in dynamic learning opportunities, developing lasting friendships, and evolving into caring and discerning community members.

 To continues this exciting journey, we need your help.
 Here's why: